sajnanshetty/EAG/Session2/README.md

 - Proper error handling and timeouts
 - Clean text formatting with proper paragraph breaks

-## Security Notes
+## Security Best Practices

-- The Gemini API key is stored locally in `config.js`
-- Never commit your `config.js` file to version control
+- Never commit API keys to version control
-- The extension only requests necessary permissions
+- Use the options page to manage your API key
+- API key is stored securely in Chrome's storage
 - All communication is done over HTTPS
 - Content safety filters are enabled by default
+- Regular validation of API key format

 ## Development